aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/565_cicd/cicd-tf.md

 * A CodeCommit repository
 * A CodeBuild service for running build and deploy operations
-* A CodePipeline implementationto orchastrate the triggering of the CodeBuild
+* A CodePipeline implementation to orchestrate the triggering of the CodeBuild
 * 3x private ECR repositories
 * Policies and Roles for CodePipeline and CodeBuild
 * A git user for the CodeCommit repo